Personal profile

 Biography

-I am a cultural studies scholar working at the intersection of French, film and disability studies, where I research minority languages, culture and power.
-I investigate the representation of sign language, multilingualism, disability, (post)colonial histories and multiculturalism on screen and in museums.
+I work at the intersection of French, screen and disability studies, where I research the relationship between minority languages, culture and power.
+I investigate the representation of sign language, multilingualism, disability and post/colonialism on screen and in museums.
 My first book, Decentring France: Multilingualism and Power in Contemporary French Cinema, was published with Manchester University Press in 2017 and my second, Jacques Audiard, appeared in Manchester's French and Francophone Filmmakers series in 2021.
 From 2023-2026, I am an Australian Research Council DECRA Fellow leading the project ‘Sign on Screen’, a Deaf-hearing collaboration on sign language in film and television.

-I am President of the Australian Society for French Studies and a Senior Fellow of the Higher Education Academy.
-I serve on the Steering Committee of the Diversity, Decolonization, and the French Curriculum Collective and the Editorial Boards of Contemporary French Civilization, the Australian Journal of French Studies, the Edinburgh University Press book series New Directions in Francophone Studies: Diversity, Decolonization, Queerness and the Manchester University Press book series French and Francophone Filmmakers.
+I am Editor of the Australian Journal of French Studies, Immediate Past President of the Australian Society for French Studies and a Senior Fellow of the Higher Education Academy.
+I serve on the Advisory Boards of Contemporary French Civilization, the Edinburgh University Press book series New Directions in Francophone Studies, the Manchester University Press book series French and Francophone Filmmakers and the Diversity, Decolonization, and the French Curriculum Collective.
 I have received seven teaching awards, five individual and two with my ANU French colleagues, from the Australian Awards for University Teaching, the ANU and the College of Arts and Social Sciences (CASS).

 Sign on Screen: Language, Culture and Power in Sign Language Cinemas (Australian Research Council Discovery Early Career Researcher Award [DECRA, DE230100070], 2023-2026)

-This Australian Research Council DECRA project (DE230100070, 2023-2026) aims to discover how contemporary screens represent deafness and how sign language cinemas filter non-ableist perspectives.
-Partnering with Deaf Connect and the National Film and Sound Archive, this project provides an intersectional, transdisciplinary framework for analysing sign language on screen in terms of completeness and empowerment.
-Studying feature films, series, documentaries, shorts and other screen media that include global sign language dialogue, the project generates capacity building for emerging Deaf scholars including PhD, MPhil and RA roles, a sign language film festival at the NFSA, public database for researcher and public use, articles and a forthcoming monograph.
-Ultimately, Sign on Screen aims to create new opportunities for Deaf/hearing dialogue and cohesion and enhanced capacity to harness screen cultures to support and reflect the diversity of signers' experience.
+This Australian Research Council DECRA project (DE230100070, 2023-2026) investigates how contemporary screens represent deafness and how sign language cinemas can convey both Deaf and ableist/audist perspectives.
+Partnering with Deaf Connect and the National Film and Sound Archive, this project blends quantitative screen history research with Deaf Studies and close film analysis to offer a framework for analysing sign language on screen in terms of completeness and empowerment.
+Studying feature films, series, documentaries, shorts and other screen media that include global sign language dialogue, the project builds capacity for emerging Deaf scholars including PhD, MPhil and RA roles, a sign language film festival at the NFSA in May 2026, a public film catalogue, peer-reviewed articles, journalism and the first monograph on global sign language cinemas.
+Ultimately, Sign on Screen aims to create new opportunities for d/Deaf-hearing dialogue and cohesion and enhanced capacity to harness screen cultures to support and reflect the diversity of signers' experience.

-Jacques Audiard (French Film Directors, Manchester University Press 2021)
+Jacques Audiard (French and Francophone Filmmakers, Manchester University Press 2021)

 Decentring France: Multilingualism and Power in Contemporary French Cinema (Manchester University Press 2017)